-And if you like the feel of your telescoping stock, you can go with the full featureless Stock-Lok Kit, which includes a Stock-Lok, a featureless grip with a convenient thumb rest, a muzzle brake, and all the tools and hardware you need to install your new featureless items.
+And if you like the feel of your telescoping stock, you can go with the full featureless Stock-Lok Kit.
+This includes a Stock-Lok, a featureless grip with convenient thumb rest, a muzzle brake, and all the tools and hardware you need to install your new featureless items.

 Once you’ve got your featureless rifle, there are a couple of other additions you might want to make so it’s more functional and convenient.